Neodivert/gcs/README.md

 ## About
 GCS is a website which allows users to create and compile multi-platform C/C++ programming projects.

+## Current status

+Project functional, **but inactive and pottentially unsafe for its use in production**.

 ## Authors
 All the code except the one listed in next "Third-party" libraries was done by:
 * Moisés J. Bonilla Caraballo.